lmcai/PhyloHerb/README.md

 atcg...
 >gene2_sp2
 ```

-If you have annotated plastid assemblies (from GeqSeq for example) in genbank format, you can use the `getseq` function of PhyloHerb to obtain gene and intergenic regions (see section V.4 below).
+*IMPORTANT*: If you have annotated plastid assemblies (e.g., from GeqSeq) in genbank format, you can use the `getseq` function of PhyloHerb to obtain gene and intergenic regions (see section V.4 below).

 2. Extract orthologous gene or intergenic regions from the assembly